-Have you ever been to a friend/significant other's place and thought that their bachelor/bachelorette pad seemed more like a dorm room?
-I know there is something to be said for frugality in these situations, but most of the time when I encounter said apartments, I think about how the person must be struggling to adult properly and how far a little TLC would go.
+Have you ever been to a friend or significant other's place and thought that their pad seemed more like a dorm room?
+I know there is something to be said for frugality in these situations, but there are ways to make your apartment nicer on a budget. most of the time when I encounter said apartments, I think about how the person must be struggling to adult properly and how far a little TLC would go.

 The holidays are a perfect time for friends and family to gift you a couple of things to help you class up your apartment.